mailcow/mailcow-dockerized-docs/docs/post_installation/reverse-proxy/r_p-caddy2.en.md

 !!! warning "Important"
     First read [the overview](r_p.md).

-!!! warning
+!!! danger
-    This is an unsupported community contribution.
+    This is an community supported contribution.
 Feel free to provide fixes.

 The configuration of Caddy with mailcow is very simple.